How To Tell If Breast Milk Is Bad? Signs And Tips To Prevent

 Breast milk contains several nutrients, immunological components, and enzymes.
 Upon storage, changes in one or more of these components cause alteration in the breast milk’s appearance, smell, and taste.

 Several parents report stored breast milk tasting and smelling soapy, while others describe it as metallic.
-In either case, understanding why these changes occur can help you learn the signs that indicate that the milk has gone bad.
+In either case, understanding why these changes occur can help you learn the signs that indicate that the milk has gone bad, which is essential for preventing health risks to infants.

 Read on to know the signs that tell the breast milk has gone bad and ways to prevent spoilage.